-- Ask students to write down their answer on their worksheet first. - Q1.
-Complete the following sentence "Scientists say that all matter is made up of .....". - Q2.
-Describe what you think scientists mean by particles. - Q3.
-How are the particles in a solid different to the particles in a gas? - Ask students to volunteer to read out their answers, giving positive feedback. - Read out a sample answer for students to listen to and write down.
+• Ask students to write down their answer on their worksheet first.

+Q1.
+Complete the following sentence "Scientists say that all matter is made up of".

+Q2.
+Describe what you think scientists mean by particles.

+Q3.
+How are the particles in a solid different to the particles in a gas?

+- Ask students to volunteer to read out their answers, and give positive feedback. - Read out a sample answer for students to listen to and write down.
 This may come from a student or from the sample answer:

+Q1. "particles"

-- Q1. "particles" - Q2.
-Particles are the smallest parts that make up an object or material or matter.
+Q2.
+Particles are the smallest parts that make up matter.